Vice Chairman, Monumental Sports & Entertainment

 Sheila C. Johnson is an entrepreneur and philanthropist whose accomplishments span the arenas of hospitality, sports, TV/film, the arts, education, women’s empowerment and community development.

 As vice chairman of Monumental Sports & Entertainment and president and managing partner of the WNBA’s Washington Mystics, Ms. Johnson is the first African-American woman to have a stake in three professional sports teams, including the Washington Wizards (NBA) and the Washington Capitals (NHL).
 As a founding partner of BET (Black Entertainment Television), she pioneered modern television programming and created the award-winning program Teen Summit, an issues-oriented talk show for the network’s youth viewers.
 Currently Ms. Johnson produces films that convey a strong humanitarian message, with completed projects including Kicking It, A Powerful Noise, She Is the Matador and The Other City, a critically acclaimed documentary about the HIV/AIDS crisis in Washington, D.C.
+Her latest film, Lee Daniels’ The Butler, was distributed by Harvey Weinstein and was nominated for several Screen Actor Guild awards.

 An accomplished violinist, Ms. Johnson earned a bachelor of arts in music from the University of Illinois as well as honorary degrees from numerous other institutions.
 A mother of two, she lives in Middleburg, Va., with her husband, the Honorable William T. Newman Jr.